GoogleCloudPlatform/ai-on-gke/modules/jetstream-maxtext-deployment/README.md

 Follow the [Custom-metrics-stackdriver-adapter README](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/main/modules/custom-metrics-stackdriver-adapter/README.md) to install without terraform.

-Once installed the values of the following metrics can be used as averageValues in a HorisontalPodAutoscaler (HPA):
+Once installed the values of the following metrics can be used as averageValues in a HorizontalPodAutoscaler (HPA):
   - Jetstream metrics (i.e. any metric prefixed with "jetstream_")
   - "memory_used" (the current sum of memory usage across all accelerators used by a node in bytes, note this value can be extremely large since the unit of measurement is bytes)